ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> IterPrint.f
 ```

-Check the program's behaviour using `dune exec funkt < dune`.
+Check the program's behaviour using `opam exec -- dune exec funkt < dune`.

 **Note**: The functor `IterPrint.Make` returns a module that exposes the type from the injected dependency (here first `List.t` then `Array.t`).
 That's why a `with type` constraint is needed.
-If the dependency was an _implementation detail_ that wasn't exposed in the signature of `IterMake`'s initial version (i.e., in the type of `IterMake.f`), that constraint wouldn't be needed.
-Plus, the call site of `IterPrint.f` would be unchanged when injecting another dependency.
+When parametrising other something not exposed by the module (and _implementation detail_), the `with type` constraint is not needed.

 ## Write a Functor to Extend Modules

 In this section, we define a functor to extend several modules in the same way.
 This is the same idea as in the [Extending a Module with a Standard Library Functor](#extending-a-module-with-a-standard-library-functor), except we write the functor ourselves.

+In this example, we extend `List` and `Array` modules with a function `scan_left`.
+It does almost the same as `fold_left`, except it returns all the intermediate values, not the last one as `fold_left` does.

 Create a fresh directory with the following files: